 While we already included his teammate as one of the most improved players earlier in this article, Detroit’s Eric Moreland has also received some love.

 He has been very good as the roll man in a PnR offense and in transition offense for the Pistons.
 The 6-foot-10 big man ranks in the 99th percentile when looking at his assist-to-usage rate, per Cleaning The Glass.
 He and Bullock have established chemistry as the forward is shooting 10-for-16 (62.5 percent) after passes from Moreland.

 The 26-year-old may look good in the video game, but don’t shoot too often.
 Moreland has averaged just 1.5 field goal attempts per game.

-DunkWire, Video Games, Evergreen, Featured, NBA 2K, NBA 2K18, Top, Clint Capela, Donovan Mitchell, Eric Moreland, Fred VanVleet, Jordan Bell, Kris Dunn, Reggie Bullock, Tomas Satoransky, Tyler Cavanaugh, Victor Oladipo
+DunkWire, Video Games, Evergreen, NBA 2K, NBA 2K18, Top, Clint Capela, Donovan Mitchell, Eric Moreland, Fred VanVleet, Jordan Bell, Kris Dunn, Reggie Bullock, Tomas Satoransky, Tyler Cavanaugh, Victor Oladipo